-- a) SCMHA will cover up to a maximum \$400.00 per player if their team makes the provincials (hotel, ferry, banquet, pass). - b) The requirement is that players who received the assistance work with the Ways and Means Director to give back and volunteer in the next season and volunteer at minimum two development opportunities
+- a) SCMHA will cover up to a maximum \$400.00 per player in the event that their team makes the provincials (hotel, ferry, banquet, pass). - b) Requirement is that players give back and volunteer at Opening Day and volunteer at two (2) ice times in the lower divisions.